wallabag/android-app/README.md

 ## Features
 The android app lets you
 - Connect to your self hosted wallabag instance or connect to your Framabag.
+- Supports wallabag 2.0
+- Completely ad-free
 - Increase and decrease the size of the font and also switch between a serif or sans-serif font for a more comfortable reading experience.
 - Switch between numerous themes.
-- Needs no special permissions.
+- Needs no special permissions on Android 6.0+

 There are a lot more feautures that we are working on currently and we are looking forward to bringing them to you, including complete support for wallabag 2.0 and a redesign of the app to bring it even more in alignment with Google's Material Design guidelines.